 Comparison

-A decision guide for choosing adaptive AI agents or predictable AI workflows.
+A decision guide for choosing adaptive AI agents or predictable AI workflows in real AI products.

 Quick conclusion

-Use workflows when the path is known.
-Use agents when the next step depends on uncertain observations.
+Most teams should start with workflows, not agents.
+Use agents only when the next step genuinely depends on uncertain observations.

 Fast answer